leaninnovationlabs/dmcp/docs/sample_requests/auth_examples.md

 ## Default Admin Authentication

-When DMCP is first installed, a default admin account is automatically created.
+When Data MCP is first installed, a default admin account is automatically created.
 You can use these credentials for initial access:

 ### Default Admin Login